 Additional experiences are inside the Cultural Center for the Arts including video mapping inside the Great Court by Stark County artist Megan Wanderer, an immersive light show inside Cable Recital Hall by OBLSK, and Genius Lab "touchless" family-friendly activity stations by ArtsinStark.
-Inside activities at the Cultural Center for the Arts close at 8:00 PM.

 All activities at the Cultural Center for the Arts are free.
 Social distancing and masks are required.

 ***LAST CHANCE!
 THIS IS THE FINAL WEEKEND.
 ALL ACTIVITIES, INSIDE AND OUTSIDE, WILL RUN 6-9 PM***

 MORE INFO> CULTURAL CENTER FOR THE ARTS